The Financial Technology Law Review: Belgium

 Withholding tax exemption for crowd-lending

-Individuals who wish to invest in young, small companies through crowd-lending may benefit from a withholding tax exemption on the first interest income bracket of €15,630.
+Individuals who wish to invest in young, small companies through crowd-lending may benefit from a withholding tax exemption on interest on loans granted up to €15,630.
 This regime is subject to a series of conditions that must be met by the investors, target companies and the crowdfunding platforms.

 i Licensing and marketing